Monday, November 29, 2010

 The Cathedral of Junk is located at 4422 Lareina Drive, a few blocks south of Congress Avenue.
 Here are a few more photos, to whet your appetite.
 But then you really need to check it out in person!

-Update: A Free Fun in Austin reader let us know that there is now a suggested $10 donation per car requested when you visit.
+Update: A Free Fun in Austin reader let us know that you must now call ahead to make an appointment to visit and there is a suggested $10 donation per car requested.